jinzhilei/Dynamic-Waddington-Landscape/README.md

 If you use this code in your research, please cite:

   Xue, Y. & Lei, J. (2026).
 A unified cross-scale framework for the dynamic Waddington epigenetic landscape.
-PNAS.
+Preprint.

 ## Authors